-SnooPI allows users to see all their projects, including those that have been rejected.
-Active projects are those projects of the current cycle with a priority grade A, B (i.e. high priority projects) or C (i.e. filler projects), A-ranked carry-over projects from the previous cycle, as well as projects from the previous cycle that have not yet been fully delivered.
-These are listed by default when the user selects "My Projects" view.
-By ticking "All projects" at the top of the dashboard, all projects are listed, in reverse Project Code order.
-The "All projects" functionality also applies in the Scheduling Block view (see Section 5), meaning that when the relevant box is ticked, the SBs from all the projects ever submitted will be listed.
+The Projects view for PIs (including Co-PIs), Co-Is and Delegees when applicable (shown in different tabs) lists in a table the code, name, status and priority grade of all active projects and is sortable by any of these columns.
+Active projects are all approved projects of the current cycle with a priority grade A, B (i.e. high priority projects) or C (i.e. filler projects), A-ranked carry-over projects from the previous cycle, as well as projects from the previous cycle that have not yet been fully delivered.
+Before the decision of the ALMA Proposal Review Committee (APRC) is made public, projects submitted to the next cycle are also listed by default among the active projects.
+By selecting "All projects", including inactive projects (e.g. fully delivered projects from previous cycles, rejected projects etc) are also included in the list, in reverse Project Code order.
+The status of a project is indicated by one of the following icons: